-Students dropping below the program GPA requirement will be placed on academic probation, referred to the dean, and will be required to follow steps to restore their GPAs to the required levels as specified below.
+Students dropping below the program GPA requirement will be placed on academic probation, referred to academic leadership, and will be required to follow steps to restore their GPAs to the required levels as specified below.

 Undergraduate students are required to maintain a minimum overall cumulative GPA of 2.0 to continue in good standing in the undergraduate programs and to be awarded either an undergraduate degree or certificate.